JacquelynGarcia/RecipeAnalysis/README.md

 ---

 ## **Final Model**
-To improve upon the baseline model, we developed a final model using a Random Forest Regressor, which is well-suited for capturing complex relationships in the data.
+To improve upon the baseline model, I developed a final model using a Random Forest Regressor, which is well-suited for capturing complex relationships in the data.
 This model incorporated additional features and employed hyperparameter tuning to enhance predictive accuracy.

 #### Features and Their Transformations:
 1. `calories`, `n_ingredients`, and `minutes`: